Mary Church Terrell: Career

 Mary Church began her career in education in 1885, teaching modern languages at Wilberforce University.
 After two years of teaching in Ohio, she moved to Washington, D.C., to teach Latin at M Street High School.
-She took a leave of absence from teaching in 1888 to travel and study in Europe for two years, where she became fluent in French, German, and Italian.
+She took a leave of absence from teaching in 1888 to travel and study in Europe for two years, where in Italy, France, Germany, Italy and Switzerland she became fluent in French, German, and Italian.
 In 1881, Oberlin College offered her a registrarship position, which would have made her the first African-American women with such position, but she declined.
 When she married Robert "Berto" Heberton Terrell in 1891, she was forced to resign from her position at the M Street School where her husband also taught.
-In 1895, she was appointed superintendent by the Washington, D.C., school board, the first woman to hold the post.
+In 1895, she was appointed superintendent by the Washington, D.C. school board—the first woman to hold the post.

-Upon returning to the United States, Church shifted her attention from teaching to social activism, focusing especially on the empowerment of African-American women.
+Upon returning to the United States, Church shifted her attention from teaching to social activism, focusing especially on the empowerment of African-American women and ironically having to fight Susan B. Anthony and Elizabeth Cady Stanton on their views of non-white women's suffrage.
 She also wrote prolifically, including an autobiography, and her writing was published in several journals.
 "Lynching from a Negro's Point of View," published in 1904, is included in Terrell's long list of published work where she attempts to dismantle the skewed narrative of why Black men are targeted for lynching and she presents numerous facts to support her claims.

 Terrell's autobiography, A Colored Woman in a White World (1940), recounts her personal experiences with racism.
 Terrell began writing in 1925, which she self-published 15 years later at the age of 78.